Differences Between Speech and Voice Analytics

 With voice analytics, organisations have the tools to understand what their customers are really thinking and feeling, monitor agent-customer interactions at scale and proactively predict risk factors that can result in a negative customer outcome.

-Automating the intensive listening process has the added benefit of lowering operational costs and enabling consistent service improvements: according to Humana Health Insurance, the use of voice analytics has resulted in a 28% rise in customer satisfaction.
+Automating the intensive listening process has the added benefit of lowering operational costs and enabling consistent customer service improvements: according to Humana Health Insurance, the use of voice analytics has resulted in a 28% rise in customer satisfaction.

 To learn more about our Voice Analytics Behavioural and Emotional Analytics Tool, get in touch with the team…